Remittances to Mexico hit record of nearly $5.4 bln in October | Business

 Remittances to Mexico hit record of nearly $5.4 bln in October

+Mexican President Andres Manuel Lopez Obrador has forecast that remittances will reach $60 billion by year end.
+Goldman Sachs' Ramos forecast that remittances could plateau in coming months.

-Remittances to Mexico reached a record-high $5.360 billion in October, an increase of 11.2% from the same month last year, Mexican central bank data showed on Thursday.
-The amount surpasses the previous record of $5.297 billion in remittances sent in July.
+Remittances to Mexico reached a record-high of $5.360 billion in October, an increase of 11.2% from the same month last year, Mexican central bank data showed on Thursday.

-The average amount sent in October was $385.
-Remittances in the year through October rose 14.6% year on year to $48.338 billion, the central bank said.
+The sum, which surpasses the previous record of $5.301 billion in remittances sent in July, marks the sixth consecutive month of inflows over $5 billion.
+Remittances to low and middle income countries have surged this year on the back of a strong U.S. dollar and resiliency of the U.S. labor market.

+"Generous wage/income support fiscal transfers in the U.S., a competitive MXN/USD level, and a deep contraction of activity and employment in Mexico have acted as both push and pull drivers of dollar remittances from the U.S. to Mexico in 2020-21," Alberto Ramos, head of Latin American research at Goldman Sachs, wrote in a note.
+The average amount in remittances sent in October was $385.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)